 This 12-track album is my only venture into the world of Nick Heyward.
-I’ve obviously been aware of him and of his long career, so in true POP RESCUE style, I thought I would seize the opportunity to listen to something completely new.
+I’ve obviously been aware of him and of his long career including Haircut One Hundred, so in true POP RESCUE style, I thought I would seize the opportunity to listen to something completely new.

 It opens with the tinkling introduction of lead single You’re My World, bursting into a strumming guitar pop track.
 Nick’s vocals are perfectly pop here, but the vocals vs music level is a little out – and I’m struggling to hear him during the verses.
 Despite it’s great pop sound and catchiness, sadly this single flopped – reaching #67 in the UK charts.

 Brass and a funky bassline open second track If That’s The Way You Feel, and it’s yet another really strong song.
 I think that this should probably have been a single.
 That, or he should have given it to The Pet Shop Boys.
 Obligatory 80s Saxophone gets a little solo half-way through, and there’s also a key change for the final chorus.
 It’s a dramatic song.